neilslater/crow/README.md

 A set of templates to generate some of the C code for Ruby extensions.
 I found myself writing a lot of boiler-plate C for other projects, and the gem includes templates for that C.

 Although packaged as a gem, there is no intent to release this onto rubygems.

-This project does not include documentation or tests.
-Use it at your own risk!
+Also, there is an existing gem `crow` for API mocking, so it would need a name change at the very least.

 Feel free to fork this code and adapt it to your code generating needs.